bueller2298/daggerheart-srd/Session Notes/Session 1.md

 The world around you seems to blur, the sounds of the camp fading into a low, echoing hum.
 You feel a presence, ancient and mournful, settling over you like a cold shroud.
 The light shifts, and the world is no longer what it was.
 You stand not in the present, but in a memory—a waking vision of a time not long past.

-**Please describe to me the general layout of your clan's village which lies to the south of the greater vicinity known as Keener's Pike.**
+**Please describe to me the general layout of your clan's village which lies to the south of the greater vicinity known as Keener's Pike. ** (The village because they are giants is very large, and it lies within the valley of a mountain, the terrain hardens )

 You are a young giant again, your hands clutched tightly at your mother's cloak as she weeps.
 Your father stands tall, defiant, his shoulders stooped under the weight of injustice.
 Before you, a crowd of your kin.
 The High Priest's voice booms across the village square, a sentence of exile.
 Your family's name, **Purpose**, is stripped from you.